Borneol: Uses

+Medical uses

 Dextro-borneol (dexborneol) is used in edaravone/dexborneol, a drug approved in China for stroke.
 It is approved in intravenous (2021) and sublingual (2025) forms.
 The intravenous combination was approved on the basis of trials showing it to be superior to edavarone alone.

+Folk medicine

+(+)-Borneol (d-) from Dipterocarpus spp. is used in traditional Chinese medicine (TCM).
+An early description is found in the Bencao Gangmu.

+Volume 1 of the modern Chinese Pharmacopoeia, which deals with TCM and modernized TCM, lists uses for both enantiomers as well as the synthetic racemer.

+Borneol is widely used in ophthalmic preparations in China, though little is known about its exact function.

 Toxicology

 Borneol may cause eye, skin, and respiratory irritation; it is harmful if swallowed.
 Acute exposure may cause headache, nausea, vomiting, dizziness, lightheadedness, and syncope.
 Exposure to higher levels or over a longer period of time may cause restlessness, difficulty concentrating, irritability, and seizures.

 Skin irritation

 Borneol has been shown to have little to no irritation effect when applied to the human skin at doses used in fine fragrance formulation.
 Skin exposure can lead to sensitization and a future allergic reaction even to small quantities.

 Derivatives

 The bornyl group is a univalent radical C_{10}H_{17} derived from borneol by removal of hydroxyl and is also known as 2-bornyl.
 Isobornyl is the univalent radical C_{10}H_{17} that is derived from isoborneol.
-The structural isomer fenchol is also a widely used compound derived from certain essential oils.

 Bornyl acetate is the acetate ester of borneol.

+The norborneols are derived from borneol and isoborneol by the removal of methyl groups, analogous to the change from bornane to norbornane.

+The epiborneols and isoepiborneols are analogously derived from epicamphor.

+The structural isomer fenchol is a widely used compound derived from certain essential oils.